Bond Bug

-The Bond Bug is a small British two-seat, three-wheeled automobile which was designed by Tom Karen of Ogle Design for Reliant Motor Company, who built it from 1970 to 1974, initially at Bond Cars Ltd factory, but subsequently at Reliant's Tamworth factory.
+The Bond Bug is a small British two-seat, three-wheeled automobile which was designed by Tom Karen of Ogle Design for Bond Cars, who built it from 1970 to 1974, initially at Bond Cars Ltd factory, but subsequently at Reliant's Tamworth factory.
 It is a wedge-shaped microcar, with a lift-up canopy and side screens instead of conventional doors.

 History

 Early beginnings

 Since 1962, when Reliant Motor Company launched the Regal 3/25, the company had tried to make a more sporty version to appeal to younger buyers.
 Design sketches were done as early as 1964 by Ogle; these sketches are much more wedged-shaped with some rounded edges; the original name for this car was the Reliant Rogue.

 The car was never put into production, as management thought that such a strange-looking vehicle might hurt the Reliant brand identity.

 Bond cars buy out

 Following the purchase of Bond Cars Ltd. in 1969, Reliant commissioned Tom Karen of Ogle Design to alter the Reliant Rogue design; the car would now become a Bond vehicle.
 The Bond Bug was based on chief engineer John Crosthwaite's newly designed chassis, and used a mixture of Reliant Regal parts, and running gear which had been designed for the Reliant Robin 750, which was due to be launched in 1974.
 The original concept was explored by chopping down a production Regal vehicle, the car's rear being shortened to end over the rear axle.

 The engine is the front-mounted 700 cc Reliant light-alloy four-cylinder unit.

 At launch, 29 bhp was claimed for the less expensive 700 and 700E models.
 The more upmarket 700ES incorporates a redesigned cylinder head, which permitted the compression ratio to be increased from 7.35:1 to 8.4:1.
 This provided a power increase to 31 bhp as well as improved torque for the then range-topping 700ES.

 The Bond Bug 700ES also offers more ergonomic seats, as well as more padding over the engine cowl, twin mudflaps, an ashtray, a rubber front bumper and a spare wheel.